Bolognium is an element that you will find upon no Periodic Table in any classroom in the world. It is, however, far from rare.

 That’s probably one of the reasons why she was so determined to give us that tacky so-called battle.

-But even if the Legilimens/Occlumens factor is not truly balognium, there is a bit too much clumsiness in play regarding the depiction of these skills, which I sincerely hoped that Rowling would not compound by intermittently forgetting that they are an active factor in the unfolding of the storyline.
+But even if the Legilimens/Occlumens factor is not altogether balognium, there is a bit too much clumsiness in play regarding the depiction of these skills, which I sincerely hoped that Rowling would not compound by intermittently forgetting that they are an active factor in the unfolding of the storyline.
 Ultimately she seems to have managed adequately in that regard.

 She had pulled that on other matters, however.
 Fortunately, the person whose primary statements on the subject introduced the largest “disconnect” in some of those matters is one of the characters whose judgment was already regarded as severely compromised; Cornelius Fudge.